vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### Preface

-This a simple CMS solution for vanilla wow servers.

-Using Docker and Drupal, heavily drawing form this guide:
+This a simple CMS solution for vanilla wow servers using Docker and Drupal, heavily drawing form this guide:

 https://www.digitalocean.com/community/tutorials/how-to-install-drupal-with-docker-compose